This section of the Final Questions and Answers complies with Canadian Organic Standards 2026 #

 Are the seeds used to grow green manure crops, intended for incorporation into the soil, required to be organic?
 (269)

-Yes.
-All seeds used in the organic production system, whether the plant is used for food, feed or soil incorporation have the same requirements outlined in 5.3 – Seeds and planting stock.
-They must be organic except under the specific exceptions listed.
+All seeds used in the organic production system, whether the plant is used for food, feed or soil incorporation, have the same requirements outlined in Clause 5.3.
+They must be organic unless the specific exceptions listed in Clause 5.3.5 apply.

 Seeds – GMOs #